2ez4ai/2ez4ai.github.io/_posts/2021-01-11-soft_q_learning.md

 converges to $$Q^\ast_\text{soft}$$ and $$V^\ast_\text{soft}$$, respectively.

 The proof is quite similar to the general case in RL.
 For the detailed proof one can refer to the paper directly.
+Notice that the update of $Q$ function does not involve the policy, therefore it is an off-policy RL.

 # 4. Algorithm

-Given the above analyses, there are two key issues in designing a practical algorithm:
+Given the above analyses, there are two key issues in designing a truly practical algorithm:

 - The intractable integral for computing the value of $V^\pi_\text{soft}$;
 - The intractable sampling from Boltzmann distribution.

 To deal with the integral issue, this paper leverages *importance sampling*, which has been widely used in many previous works.
-For the second issue, generally speaking, the author uses a neural network to approximate the policy, and the loss function is defined as
+For the second issue, generally speaking, the author uses a neural network to approximate the Boltzmann distribution of the policy (rather than the policy itself, and that differs from actor-critic, claimed by the author), and the loss function is defined as

 $$J_\pi(\phi;s_t)=D_\text{KL}\left(\pi^\phi(a_t\vert s_t)\bigg\vert\bigg\vert\exp\left(Q^\theta_\text{soft}(s_t,a_t)-V^\theta_\text{soft}(s_t)\right)\right).$$

-The gradient of the loss function is given by *Stein variational gradient descent* (SVGD).
+The gradient of the loss function is given by *Stein Variational Gradient Descent* (SVGD).
 In my view, the use of SVGD is mainly for the analysis of the resemblance between the proposed algorithm, soft Q learning (SQL), and actor-critic, as the succeeding works seem to use no SVGD anymore.

 The author provides the implementation in [github-softqlearning](https://github.com/haarnoja/softqlearning).
 However, the latest version is faced with dependencies issue.
-Luckily, the older version (commits on Oct 30, 2017) works well.
+Luckily, the older version (committed on Oct 30, 2017) works well.
 Other feasible implementation can be hardly found.
 For the performance, I tested it on Multigoal environment and the results are consistent with that of the original paper.
 Besides, I conducted experiments with varying values of $\alpha$, which is shown in Figure 2.

 <figure>
     <div style="display:flex">